 Have no fear, though.
 You can help start new hires off on the right foot by creating current, engaging onboarding videos.
 Make sure employees can access these videos anywhere and any time so that they can learn when they want (if you have a company-wide knowledge sharing platform, this is a great place to upload your onboarding videos).

-Three things to remember when creating your new videos:
+Here are three important things to remember when creating your new onboarding videos:

 1. Use humor.